 CURRENT WATER SOURCE

 Alternate sources of water have been provided to ensure the City of Newburgh's tap water is running free of PFAS in the short term.
 Currently, the City is on the Catskill Aqueduct, New York City's clean and protected water supply, between January 30 and Oct 5, 2020 (date subject to change).
-At that time, the aqueduct will be shut off for 10 weeks to allow the NYC Department of Environmental Protection to inspect and repair aqueduct infrastructure.
-At that time, the City will return to Brown's Pond, (a 0.3 square mile backup reservoir).
+At that time, the aqueduct will be shut off for 10 weeks to allow the NYC Department of Environmental Protection (DEP) to inspect and repair its infrastructure.
+For that 10 week duration, the City will return to Brown's Pond, (a 0.3 square mile backup reservoir).
 Brown's Pond will be tested for PFAS, PFOA and 1,4 Dioxane, (toxins now regulated by NY State law), before the water is filtered through the City's granulated activated carbon (GAC) filtration system.
 These are temporary sources.
 The City of Newburgh is currently without an adequate, guaranteed source of clean water for its future.
 Neither New York State nor the Department of Defense, (the polluter), have committed to supplying Newburgh with clean water for the time span it will take to fully remediate our watershed and return to our original source of drinking water: Lake Washington.
 Remediation will most likely take decades, so a long-term solution is needed.